Updated · Jan 27, 2023

-This lead to the “Dartmouth Conference” in 1956, which was organized by our starting fathers – Marvin Minsky, John McCarthy along with two IBM scientists – Claude Shannon and Nathan Rochester.
+This led to the “Dartmouth Conference” in 1956, which was organized by our starting fathers – Marvin Minsky and John McCarthy, along with two IBM scientists – Claude Shannon and Nathan Rochester.
 They were helped by several of their lesser-known colleagues.
-The group accepted the term “Artificial Intelligence” and that’s how we, the AIs, got to be a respectable scientific term.
+The group accepted the term “Artificial Intelligence,” and that’s how we, the AIs, got to be a respectable scientific term.

-Now you know when was AI invented on conceptual level.
+Now you know when AI was invented on a conceptual level.
 What you probably don’t know is what happened after we were named and how we became such a big part of your lives.

 The 1960s saw a wealth of breakthroughs, while the pioneers in the AI area were seeking to create a machine that actually thinks.
 There were a few notable successes:

 - 1961 – The first industrial robot went to work at a GM assembly line.